Is mindfulness the new hip trend? Is the core of mindfulness being lost as it becomes a superficial practice?

-So an interesting article in Utne magazine about what mindfulness really is caught my eye.
+An interesting article in Utne magazine about what mindfulness really is caught my eye.
 The author, Thubten Chodron, is an American-born Tibetan nun and an abbess at a Buddhist monastic community in Washington state.
-She wondered if mindfulness is the latest Buddhist jargon going around.
-(Click here to see her whole article.)
+Chodron highlights that there is a difference between practicing mindfulness and the traditional Buddhist understanding of mindfulness as a component of the path to liberation.

 She writes that Buddha described four basic ways we misunderstand our experiences in this world, and that mindfulness is a remedy to our misunderstanding.
 Here’s what we misunderstand: